Lebesby Municipality: History

 The parish of Lebesby was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1864, the eastern part of Lebesby that surrounds the Tanafjorden (population: 1,388) was separated to become the new municipality of Tana.
-Tana was later separated into Tana, Gamvik, and Berlevåg.
+In 1864, the eastern part of Lebesby that surrounds the Tanafjorden (population: 1,388) was separated to become the new Tana Municipality.
+Tana was later separated into three: Tana Municipality, Gamvik Municipality, and Berlevåg Municipality.
 The borders of Lebesby have remained unchanged since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.